 3. Add fresh chili, tomatoes, cumin, coriander, turmeric, paprika, black pepper, and sea salt and cook for about 2 minutes, until fragrant.

-4. Add the coconut milk, increase the heat to medium high, once reaches a light boil, then reduce heat to medium again and let simmer for 5 minutes, stirring occasionally.
+4. Add the coconut milk and broth, increase the heat to medium high, once reaches a light boil, then reduce heat to medium again and let simmer for 5 minutes, stirring occasionally.

 5. Add the salmon, potatoes and green beans and bring to a light simmer.
 Cook for about 5 minutes or until the salmon is cooked through.
 Note: I like my beans al dente, so if you prefer them more cooked, add them a couple minutes earlier than the fish.